astroidmail/astroid-plugin-avatar/README.md

 this plugin adds the following features:

--	instead of gravatar the avatars can be retreived from libravatar if the library python3-libravatar is installed
+-	instead of gravatar the avatars will be retreived from libravatar if the library python3-libravatar is installed

 -	the images are persistet to not be retrieved again